-2701 PUBLIC RELATIONS

-An introduction to the theories, principles and practices of modern public relations.

-3106 ARGUMENTATION AND DEBATE
+3 hours 1-3 hours

-A study and practical application of debate principles and techniques, applying argumentation skills in a realistic setting.

-3250 BROADCAST MANAGEMENT

-A study of theories and practical application of techniques related to the management of radio and television stations.
+hours A study and practical application of debate principles and techniques, applying argumentation skills i tic setting. n a realis- 3250 BROADCAST MANAGEMENT A study of theories and practical application of techniques related to the management of radio and tel stations.
 Prerequisites: CA 1110, and CA 2200 or permission of Instructor.

-3291 MEDIA RESEARCH

-An introduction to research methology in media and communication arts to include research design, collection of data, analysis, and reporting.
+3 hours evision 3291 MEDIA RESEARCH An introduction to research methology in media and communication arts to include research design, o of data, analysis, and reporting.
 Prerequisites: CA 1110 and junior or senior standing.

-3508 AMERICAN PUBLIC ADDRESS

-A study of the major addresses or significant American speakers, with reference to the social, political, economic, and religious backgrounds of their times.
+3 hours collection 3508 AMERICAN PUBLIC ADDRESS A study of the major addresses or significant American speakers, with reference to the social, politica nomic, and religious backgrounds of their times.
 Prerequisite: CA 2501.

-3510 READERS' THEATRE

-The interpretation and group performance of prose and poetry in a theatrical setting.
-Prerequisites: CA 2110, TA 1534, or permission of Instructor.

-4101 SPEECH SEMINAR

-Reading, discussion, independent research, and written reports on a topic selected by the department.

-An application of theory and methods of specific areas of speech communication in supervised experience.
+3 hours al, eco- 3510 READERS' THEATRE The interpretation and group performance of prose and poetry in a theatrical setting.
+Prerequisites: CA TA 1534, or permission of Instructor.
+3 hours A 2110, 4101 SPEECH SEMINAR Reading, discussion, independent research, and written reports on a topic selected by the department.
+3 hours 4201 PRACTICUM An application of theory and methods of specific areas of speech communication in supervised exper 1-3 hours tience.
+4301 INDEPENDENT STUDY Self-directed study following a contractual plan initiated by the student and approved by the departm 1-4 hours ental fac-

-1 1 hours

-Self-directed study following a contractual plan initiated by the student and approved by the departmental faculty.

-A supervised application of theory to practice in a functional area relating to communication arts.
+4401 INTERNSHIP A supervised application of theory to practice in a functional area relating to communication arts.